uqee/coretechs-stackedit-workspace/Documents Odds96/PrivacyPolicy/PrivacyPolicy.md.md

  - **Performance of a Contract**: we need to process your personal information to perform our contract with you or our Client;
  - **Legitimate Interest**: we process your personal information to further our legitimate interests but only where our interests are not overridden by your interests or fundamental rights and freedoms;
-3**Consent**: in some cases, we rely on your consent to process your personal information;
+ - **Consent**: in some cases, we rely on your consent to process your personal information;
-4.  **Compliance with Legal Obligations**: we may process your personal information to comply with our legal obligations.
+ - **Compliance with Legal Obligations**: we may process your personal information to comply with our legal obligations.

 ### 9. International Data Transfers